-- Continuous monitoring of energy flows
+Constant monitoring of energy flows

-Systematic reduction of energy consumption and energy costs
+Systematic reduction of energy consumption and costs

 Consistent compliance with legal requirements

 Permanent reduction of greenhouse gas emissions

 Reduced dependence on energy imports

 Recognized basis for possible tax incentives

 What strategic goals can be pursued with ISO 50001?

 Determine what type of energy is being used, where, and to what extent.

 Set up controls to manage energy use.

-- Identify areas where energy is wasted.
+Identify areas of energy waste.

 Improve your procurement procedures.

 Reduce your CO footprint.

 Improve your competitiveness.

 Open up new markets.

-Comply with legal requirements
+Conform with legal requirements

-- Avoid fines, reduce insurance premiums.
+Avoid fines and reduce insurance premiums.

 Provide relevant legal information to your employees and stakeholders.

 Inform yourself about alternative energies.

 Get an overview of the national energy market.

-Act in a permanently energy saving manner.
+Act in a permanent energy saving manner.

 The ISO 50003:2016 standard specifies - in addition to the requirements of ISO 17021 - requirements for competence and impartiality in auditing and certification of energy management systems for certification bodies.
 To provide assurance to companies seeking certification and to ensure the effectiveness of EnMS audits, the accreditation standard addresses the audit process, requirements for a certification procedure, audit duration, and multi-site sampling.